VamshiSai-Perumandla/NYU-Application-Security-2/README.md

 each view, and find a way they can be exploited.
 Tools like burp suite can help in finding ways to attack the site, but are not required.

-Please submit these attacks in a folder called `part1` in your git repository:
+Attacks are found in a folder called `part1` in this git repository:

 1. `xss.txt`: A URL starting with `/foo`, when visited in a browser, causes `alert("hello")` to be executed.